hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 nw-send-mcast now has a optional --context argument.
 If it is specified, and inturn if it contains a previously saved mcast context, the mcast transfer will continue from where it was left previously.
-If the specified context file is non-existant or empty, then the mcast transfer will start from the beginning and inturn if a user forces the program to quit, it will save the context into this specified file.
+If the specified context file is non-existant or empty, then the mcast transfer will start from the beginning.
+And inturn in either case, if a user forces the program to quit, it will save the context into this specified file.

 If no context argument is given, and user forces the program to quit using SIGINT, then it will save the context into a predefined location